Unitarian Universalism: Number of members

-As of December 2020, the UUA had 1,048 Unitarian Universalist member congregations in the United States and 1,043 Unitarian Universalist member congregations when including two congregations in the U.S. Virgin Islands, 19 in Canada, six in other countries, plus 28 multi-denominational member congregations: 17 in MA, four in IL, three in NH, two in VT, and one each in ME and D.C.
-Seven of the ten US states with the most congregations are also among the most populous states; the state with the most congregations and members is Massachusetts; Vermont is No. 1 relative to its total population.
-A map using 2010 U.S. Census data showing the relative number of congregations per 1 million people is posted here.
-And as of September 2014 there are 46 Unitarian Universalist congregations and emerging groups in Canada affiliated with the CUC.
-In 2015, there were 156,620 adult congregational members and 47,623 children enrolled in religious education programs.
+As of 2020, the UUA had 1,027 Unitarian Universalist member congregations in the United States and some congregations outside the US.
+In 2011, it had two congregations in the U.S. Virgin Islands, 19 in Canada, six in other countries, plus 28 multi-denominational member congregations: 17 in Massachusetts, four in Illinois, three in New Hampshire, two in Vermont, and one each in Maine and Washington, D.C.
+Seven of the ten U.S. states with the most congregations are also among the most populous states; the state with the most congregations and members is Massachusetts; Vermont is No. 1 relative to its total population.
+As of December 2023 there are 42 Unitarian Universalist congregations and emerging groups in Canada affiliated with the CUC.